EPCompSci/ios-term-3-portfolio-2020-90310844/README.md

 # ios-term-3-portfolio-2020-90310844
 ios-term-3-portfolio-2020-90310844 created by GitHub Classroom

 Hello, My name is Pranaav Sriram.
 I am a graduating high school senior at the time of the creation of this portfolio.
 The following is a portfolio of my work throughout the first 9 weeks of my semester-long iOS development class.
-This class is structured as a self-taught sandbox, leading me to gain experience and knowledge through experimentation as well as trial and error.
+This class is structured as a self-taught sandbox, enabling me to gain experience and knowledge through experimentation as well as trial and error.
 I intially began learning Swift by watching Youtube tutorial videos on how to use the Xcode software.
 This sparked my interest to learn more and I transitioned over to writing code and evaluating its validty and efficiency.

 Many of the apps I created during this 9 week period were entirely practice projects which I worked on solely to gain experience.
 Upon learning the basics I chose to focus on one app for the remaining weeks.
 This app would serve as a culmination of numerous skills I had practiced and learned over my inital learning phase.